Rental Pet Policies: As a Landlord, Should I Allow Pets?

 Pet Fees

-The non-refundable pet fee is charged to Memphis landlords for permitting pets.
-The fee varies based on local regulations but is commonly set between $200 and $300 as a one-time, non-refundable charge.
+Memphis landlords are charged a nonrefundable pet fee for permitting pets.
+The fee varies based on local regulations but is commonly set between $200 and $300 as a one-time, nonrefundable charge.

 Typically, landlords opt for either of these fees instead of imposing all three.
 For Memphis landlords seeking assistance drafting these essential elements, consider contacting a reputable property management firm.